 In a society ever more given to banality, technological gadgets, utilitarian education, vulgar treatment, and unbridled sensual pleasure, what role does ceremony and etiquette play?
 Are manners really important anymore?
 Would not life be easier without them?

-The answer to these questions can be found in the wise and scholarly work by St. John Baptist de la Salle, founder of the Christian Brothers.
+The answer to these questions can be found in the wise and scholarly work entitled The Rules of Christian Decorum and Civility by St. John Baptist de la Salle, founder of the Christian Brothers.
 Other enlightening explanations can be found in lectures given by Prof. Plinio Correa de Oliveira, Catholic leader, writer and founder of the Brazilian Society for the Defense of Tradition, Family and Property (TFP).

 During the lifetime of a man, millions of actions take place -- great endeavors like writing a book or small ones such as brushing one's teeth.
 Is there any action, great or small, that does not have a purpose or a way to perform it that is more perfect or pleasing to God?

 St. John Baptist de la Salle answers the question with a passage from St. Paul’s epistle: